TelemetryHarbor/harbor-docs/docs/api/rate-limiting.md

 # Rate Limiting

-Telemetry Harbor enforces rate limits to ensure system stability and fair usage across tenants.
+Harbor Scale enforces rate limits to ensure system stability and fair usage across tenants.
 These limits vary depending on your **Harbor type** and **subscription plan**.

 ## Categories of Limits